-The idea and story of Aurora, Colorado as a diverse, prosperous city never gets old every time it is told.
-While Aurora has seen its share of issues which trouble American inner cities, it remains a place that revels in its beauty, making it an attraction to people from all over the world.
+The idea and story of Aurora, Colorado as a diverse, prosperous city never get old every time it is told.
+While Aurora has seen its share of issues that trouble American inner cities, it remains a place that revels in its beauty, making it an attraction to people from all over the world.

 After the U.S. national anthem was sung and a proclamation from Colorado Governor, John Hickenlooper was read by deputy chief of staff, Amy Venturi, students from the Community College of Aurora enacted a play, Fire and Water, to portray the city’s cultural diversity.

 “A new place means confusion, misunderstanding, and fear,” said the narrator, Bali Nofuru, a student from Cameroon.
 “These are the stories of our parents, grandparents and neighbors.”

 In his opening remarks, Mayor Steve Hogan lauded the city and the Office of International Affairs as the only office of its kind in the state of Colorado.
 With his characteristic salesmanship, pitching the goods of his city to a global audience, Hogan cited the many initiatives as opportunities that make Aurora unique and like no other city in America, such as the Aurora Welcome Center, The Global Fest, and The International Round Table.

 He said twenty percent of the city’s residents, an estimated 70 to 80 thousand people living in Aurora, almost the size of the city of Longmont, Colorado were born in another country.

 Honoree Dia, an immigrant from Senegal, founder of the African Leadership Group, and someone who has helped with welcoming refugees and immigrants to the city, offered thanks to city officials for the recognition.
 “This means a lot to the community,” he said.